Jamess3/Learnig/README.md

 # Start
-basics of learning
+basics of learning\n
-/You can used, my programs in your browser: https://repl.it/languages/python3
+You can used, my programs in your browser: https://repl.it/languages/python3
-/Thaks you for watching.
+Thaks you for watching.
-/Jamess  >-)
+Jamess  >-)